8base/old-documentation/8base-console/graphql-api/README.md

 We see immediately that our result has the same shape as the query.
 This is key to GraphQL; you always get what you ask for, and the server knows which fields the clients was asking for.

 8base GraphQL queries are interactive, and support relational queries natively.
-This mean two important things, 1) a query can be changed at any time, and 2) related data can be joined without writing complex database queries and serializers (it's handled for you).
+This means two important things: 1) a query can be changed at any time, and 2) related data can be joined without writing complex database queries and serializers (it's handled for you).
 Let's try another example to demonstrate this.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}